Riccardo Barbuti: Sassuolo

 Born in Sassuolo, Emilia region, Barbuti started his career at U.S. Sassuolo Calcio.
-Barbuti was a player of the under-17 team in 2008–09 season.
+Barbuti was a player of the under-17 team in the 2008–09 season.

 In 2012–13 season he was signed by Barletta in a co-ownership deal, for a peppercorn of €500.
 In June 2013 Sassuolo bought Barbuti, also for a peppercorn of €500.
 In summer 2013 Barbuti was a player of Aprilia, which his future club Pescara also loaned Riccardo Ragni and Marco Iannascoli to the team.
 Barbuti scored 9 goals, 1 goal behind Antonio Montella.

 Pescara

-On 1 July 2014 Barbuti became a free agent.
+On 1 July 2014, Barbuti became a free agent.
 He was immediately signed by Pescara on a free transfer.
 On 3 August Barbuti was signed by Pordenone in a temporary deal.
-On 16 January 2015 Barbuti was signed by Torres.
+On 16 January 2015, Barbuti was signed by Torres.

 Lumezzane

-Barbuti was included in the first team of Pescara at the start of 2015–16 Serie B. He wore no.23 shirt.
+Barbuti was included in the first team of Pescara at the start of 2015–16 Serie B. He wore No. 23 shirt.
 On 31 August he was signed by Lumezzane in a temporary deal.
-On 29 July 2016 Barbuti was signed by Lumezzane in a 2-year deal.
+On 29 July 2016, Barbuti was signed by Lumezzane in a 2-year deal.